How to Rebuild in Widowhood (Part 3/3): New Identity & Purpose

 Power to live these as tangible realities (not only spiritual ideas)

-The determining factor in your future is not your circumstances, but your beliefs about what’s still possible.
+The determining factor in your future is not your circumstances, but your beliefs about what’s still true and possible.
+Focusing on the internal shifts and growth changes everything.

 We don't have to accept every thought our brain offers us (especially a brain stuck in suffering).
 Have you ever considered: who would you be without those hopeless, stuck thoughts/beliefs?